DVD Movie Guide @ dvdmg.com

 Finally, black levels looked nicely deep and rich, and even though Soderbergh often favored a “blown out” look, I felt contrast appeared solid and the movie never presented a washed out appearance.
 Shadow detail was appropriately heavy without any excessive darkness.
 Overall, parts of the transfer looked fine, but the bouts of softness and print flaws left this as a “C” transfer.

-As for the film’s PCM 5.1 soundtrack, it didn’t excel, but it did its job.
+As for the film’s Dolby 5.1 soundtrack, it didn’t excel, but it did its job.
 The soundfield remained fairly heavily oriented toward the front spectrum.
 In that domain, the music offered solid stereo imaging, and effects seemed natural and well defined.
 Those elements spread cleanly across the forward channels.
 They showed good blending, and panning appeared smooth and natural.

 Surround usage seemed limited but acceptable.
 The rear speakers reinforced the film’s music and they also occasionally offered decent effects support.
 Admittedly, they remained fairly passive much of the time, but they came to life acceptably during scenes like those at the casino or the dog track.
 Actually, the boxing match provided the strongest surround action, as the demolition of the hotel also gave us a good auditory segment.